 What Is GDPR?

 GDPR is the General Data Protection Regulation: a regulation in EU law on data protection and privacy for all individuals within the European Union.
-GDPR comes into effect on May 25th 2018.
+GDPR came into effect on May 25th 2018.
 Put simply and in plain English, GDPR requires any organization holding any form of personal data relating to any EU citizen to meet certain obligations relating to the use and access of that data.

 To get one important point out of the way immediately: it doesn’t matter where your business operates or stores data, if you have personal data relating to EU citizens you have obligations under GDPR.